joseph-a-levine/authoring/_older/april_2025.md

 {% newthought "If you define your" %} least favorite book as:
 > All that prose talent, spent on a book about bad people doing nothing in a world the author hated.
 Two or three lines so beautiful they linger for me even now, trapped inside a profoundly cynical, empty book.

-Then [one](https://x.com/tracewoodgrains/status/1898892954120462470) might choose Gatsby or "[One Hunded Years of Solitude](https://thezvi.substack.com/p/monthly-roundup-28-march-2025)".
+Then [one](https://x.com/tracewoodgrains/status/1898892954120462470) might choose *Gatsby* or [*One Hunded Years of Solitude*](https://thezvi.substack.com/p/monthly-roundup-28-march-2025).
 I would defend Márquez, as that was what he was trying to do.
 Maybe Houellebecq's *Whatever*?
 I don't know his early biography enough to say if he hated that world even then.

 ## Other art